bobdenotter/seo/README.md

 When you've done this, all pages that make use of these templates will automatically have the correct `<title>` tag and the meta- and OG-tags.

+### Configure the 'meta tags' output

+By default, the output of the meta-tags is defined in the file `extensions/vendor/bobdenotter/seo/twig/_metatags.twig`.
+If you'd like to configure this output, you shouldn't edit this file directly.
+If you do, changes will be overwritten on subsequent updates of this extension.
+Instead, copy the file `_metatags.twig` to your theme's folder, and the extension will pick it up from there.

-This is a new extension, so the functionality is still pretty bare bones.
+**Note:** This is a new extension, so the functionality is still pretty bare bones.
 What's there works well, but there is probably a lot of functionality to add, to improve search engine indexing.
 If you'd like to contribute, or have a good idea, feel free to open an issue on the tracker at the [SEO Extension repository](https://github.com/bobdenotter/seo/issues) on Github.